pypa/pip/docs/html/development/architecture.rst

 where to look to get more info for what the package index knows about ``somepackage``.

-pip then knows: what files are available, and what their filenames are
+``pip`` then knows: what files are available, and what their filenames are.

 IN OTHER WORDS

 While all dependencies have not been resolved, do the following:

-1. Following the API defined in PEP503, fetch the index page from `http://{pypi_index}/simple/{package_name <http://pypi.org/simple/%7Bpackage_name>`__}
+1. Following the API defined in :pep:`503`, fetch the index page from `http://{pypi_index}/simple/{package_name <http://pypi.org/simple/%7Bpackage_name>`__}
 2. Parse all of the file links from the page.
 3. Select a single file to download from the list of links.
-4. Extract the metadata from the downloaded package
+4. Extract the metadata from the downloaded package.
-5. Update the dependency tree based on the metadata
+5. Update the dependency tree based on the metadata.

-The package index gives pip a list of files for that pkg (via the existing PyPI API).
+The package index gives pip a list of files for that package (via the existing PyPI API).
 The files have the version and some other info that helps pip decide whether that's something pip ought to download.

 pip chooses from the list a single file to download.